website Translator

 • RACE

-Each session should start and end with a 10 minute jog followed by stretching exercises.
+Each session should start and finish with a 10 minutes jog, followed by stretching exercises.

 Extra training days

-If you wish to do more running each week then only carry out additional 30 to 40 minute easy steady running sessions.
+If you wish to do more running each week, only carry out an additional 30 to 40 minutes of relaxed running sessions.
 It is recommended that you have at least one rest day per week.

 What are the benefits?

-Sessions at 5 km pace will improve Max VO2 and increase your resistance to fatigue.
+Sessions at a 5km pace will improve VO2 max and increase your resistance to fatigue.

 Sessions at 5k-5% will improve leg speed.

-Sessions at a steady pace will improve you lactate threshold and teach you to function for longer periods.
+Sessions at a steady 5k+5%pace will improve your lactate threshold.

-Enter your 5 km target time, the training distance and then select the 'Calculate' button.
+Enter your 5km target time and the training distance, and then select the 'Calculate' button.

 Free Calculator